lorrainescanlon/brendan-the-navigator/README.md

 I included the following features on my website.
 ### Existing Features
 - __Navigation Bar__
-  - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Voyage and Contact page.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the Home page, Voyage and Contact page.
 It is identical on each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 ![Nav Bar](docs/images/navbar.PNG)
 - __The landing page image__